2008 United States Senate election in Louisiana: Background

 Landrieu's increased vulnerability was supposed to be the result of a significant drop in the state's African-American population after Hurricane Katrina, especially in Landrieu's home city of New Orleans.
-Louisiana also elected a Republican senator in 2004 and President Bush carried the state twice, in 2004 with 58 percent of the vote.
-Also, Republican Congressman Bobby Jindal won the 2007 gubernatorial election with 54 percent of the vote.
-After a continued backslide in support for the Democrats, Landrieu lost her seat by 12 points in 2014 to Bill Cassidy.
-Kennedy was later elected in the other Senate seat in 2016.
+Louisiana also elected a Republican senator in 2004 and President Bush won the state twice, in 2004 with 56.72% of the vote.
+Also, Republican Bobby Jindal won the 2007 gubernatorial election with 54% of the vote.